Design and Technology

 After Graduation

-Set and exhibition designers have a diverse skill set that allows them to work in a variety of areas, including theatre, motion pictures and video, museums and historical sites, advertising and public relations and the performing arts.
+Set and exhibition designers have a diverse skill set that allows them to work in a variety of areas, including theatre, touring and concert design and production, film and video production, corporate event design, architectural lighting design, special events coordination and management, sales and technical services, museums and historical sites, advertising and public relations, and the performing arts.

 Potential careers